avatar Post

 What I did:

-1. Used the AWS Console to refresh key services and options (my favorite part, because it helps me ground the theory)
+1. Used the AWS Management Console to refresh key services and options (my favorite part, because it helps me ground the theory)

 2. A Udemy course (I only reviewed the PDF/course summary)